jsh1/activity_log/README.md

 	$ act sed [--multiple] [CREATION-OPTIONS...]
 [ACTIVITY-RANGE ...]

-Similar to set command, but removes fields.
+Similar to set command, but modifies fields.
 Value of each field option is taken as a list of sed comannds.

 	$ act edit [ACTIVITY-RANGE ...]